Contact Sales

 At SignalWire, we felt like we needed something a bit more modern - something where web microservices are intrinsic in the design from the start.

-Introducing RELAY
+SignalWire RELAY

 RELAY is the next evolution in real-time communication APIs.
-It's a new real-time web service protocol that provides for persistent, asynchronous connections to the SignalWire network.
+It's a real-time web service protocol that provides for persistent, asynchronous connections to the SignalWire network.

 RELAY brings advanced real-time capabilities like real-time event monitoring functionality to the developer, without the need for markup language interpretation or latent REST responses.
 This is a game-changer for developers.